awsdocs/amazon-fsx-windows-user-guide/doc_source/migrate-file-share-config-to-fsx.md

 1. Edit the `SmbShares.xml` file, replacing all references to F: \(your drive letter\) to D: as Amazon FSx file systems reside on D:\.

-1. Import the existing file share configuration to Amazon FSx for Windows File Server\.
+1. Import the existing file share configuration to FSx for Windows File Server\.
 On a client that has access to your destination Amazon FSx file system and the source file server, copy the saved file share configuration\.
 Then import it into a variable by using the following command\.

    ```
    $shares = Import-Clixml -Path F:\SmbShares.xml
    ```

-1. Prepare the credential object required to create the file shares on your Amazon FSx for Windows File Server file server using one of the following options\.
+1. Prepare the credential object required to create the file shares on your FSx for Windows File Server file server using one of the following options\.

    To generate the credential object interactively, use the following command\.